Colostrum: Potential applications

 Some athletes have used colostrum in an attempt to improve their performance, decrease recovery time, and prevent sickness during peak performance levels.
 Supplementation with bovine colostrum, 20 grams per day (g/d), in combination with exercise training for eight weeks may increase bone-free lean body mass in active men and women.

 Low IGF-1 levels may be associated with dementia in the very elderly, although causation has not been established.
 Malnutrition can cause low levels of IGF-1, as can obesity.
 Although IGF-1 is not absorbed intact by the body, some studies suggest it stimulates the production of IGF-1 when taken as a supplement whereas others do not.

 Colostrum has antioxidant components, such as lactoferrin and hemopexin, which binds free heme in the body.

 The Isle of Man had a local delicacy called "Groosniuys", a pudding made with colostrum.

 In Finland, a baked cheese called Leipäjuusto is traditionally made with either cow colostrum or reindeer milk.

-A sweet cheese-like delicacy called 'Junnu' or 'Ginna' is made with colostrum in the south Indian states of Karnataka, Andhra Pradesh and Telangana.
+A sweet cheese-like delicacy called 'Junnu' or 'Ginnu' is made with colostrum in the south Indian states of Karnataka, Andhra Pradesh and Telangana.
 It is made with both cow and buffalo milk; in both cases milk produced on the second day after birth is considered ideal for preparing this pudding-like delicacy.
 Due to the combination of high demand and limited supply of colostrum, many products are adulterated with standard milk.

 A 2024 study concluded that for obtain the maximum health benefits, it is: "recommend collecting and processing the colostrum of primiparous cows and immature milk at the end of the milk transition separately."